Painful Sex

 • Trauma, including episiotomy or perineal tears during vaginal delivery

-Pain free sex is wonderfulDr Ken Law specialises in the treatment of Painful Sex.
+Pain-free sex is wonderfulDr Ken Law specialises in the treatment of Painful Sex.
 For more information and to discuss your specific situation, please contact Dr Ken Law to arrange a consultation at Greenslopes Obstetrics and Gynaecology.

 Greenslopes Obstetrics and Gynaecology